Rough set: LERS rule induction system

-The data system LERS (Learning from Examples based on Rough Sets) Grzymala-Busse (1997) may induce rules from inconsistent data, i.e., data with conflicting objects.
+The data system LERS (Learning from Examples based on Rough Sets) may induce rules from inconsistent data, i.e., data with conflicting objects.
 Two objects are conflicting when they are characterized by the same values of all attributes, but they belong to different concepts (classes).
 LERS uses rough set theory to compute lower and upper approximations for concepts involved in conflicts with other concepts.

 Rules induced from the lower approximation of the concept certainly describe the concept, hence such rules are called certain.
 On the other hand, rules induced from the upper approximation of the concept describe the concept possibly, so these rules are called possible.
 For rule induction LERS uses three algorithms: LEM1, LEM2, and IRIM.

-The LEM2 algorithm of LERS is frequently used for rule induction and is used not only in LERS but also in other systems, e.g., in RSES (Bazan et al. (2004).
+The LEM2 algorithm of LERS is frequently used for rule induction and is used not only in LERS but also in other systems, e.g., in RSES.
 LEM2 explores the search space of attribute–value pairs.
 Its input data set is a lower or upper approximation of a concept, so its input data set is always consistent.
 In general, LEM2 computes a local covering and then converts it into a rule set.
 We will quote a few definitions to describe the LEM2 algorithm.